Founder & Director

 Austin grew up in Seal Beach.
 He attended Los Alamitos High School where he was a member of the Junior Honor Guard, National Honor Society, Christian Club, and Street Ministry Club, recipient of the United States Marine Corps Scholastic Excellence Award, founder of the Ping Pong Club, and team captain for the Swim and Water Polo teams.

 Austin has been playing water polo since he was 8 years old.
 He competed at the highest level in club water polo, reaching national medal championships matches 5 times.
 In high school he was a starter his freshman year, leading his team to 2 Sunset League championships, 2 CIF semi-finalist appearances and 1 CIF finalist appearance.
 Individually, he was twice named to All-CIF Southern Section Division I First Team, was first-team All-Orange County pick as a senior and a second-team pick as a junior, named to Orange County All-Star Team and Long Beach Press-Telegram Dream Team as a senior, earned 2008 Sunset League Co-Player of the Year honor, was two-time LAHS Player of the Year, named 2007 Long Beach Press-Telegram Player of the Year as a junior, was twice selected to All-Sunset League First Team, named LAHS Offensive Player of the Year in 2006, and was a four-time Scholar-Athlete Award winner.
 Additionally, Austin competed on the United States National Team for 4 years, traveling to Obrenovac, Serbia, and Calgary, Canada where he competed in the Pan Pacific International Tournament.
-Austin played 3 years of water polo for Stanford before deciding to focus on school and take on larger roles in the religious groups he is involved in for his last year.
+Austin played 3 years of water polo for Stanford before deciding to focus on school and take on larger roles in the religious groups he was involved in for his last year.

 At Stanford Austin pursued a degree in Architectural Design.
 He is especially interested in Integrated Enterprise, Integrated Project Delivery, as well as Building Information Modeling (BIM).
 Coursework included architecture studio classes, sustainable buildings, IPD, renewable energy, HVAC/building systems, civil engineering, earth systems, solid mechanics, multi-variable calculus and linear algebra.
 Austin excels in mathematics and enjoys passing on techniques he has learned over the years.